Italian ironclad Venezia: Service history

-Venezias keel was laid down at the Cantiere della Foce shipyard in Genoa in February 1863, and her completed hull was launched on 21 January 1869.
+Venezia's keel was laid down at the Cantiere della Foce shipyard in Genoa in February 1863, and her completed hull was launched on 21 January 1869.
 Fitting-out work was completed on 1 April 1873; the re-design work significantly delayed completion compared to her sister, which had been finished almost four years before.
 Completed as a central battery ship, Venezia rapidly became obsolescent, as the type was superseded by new turret ships such as the whose construction began the same year Venezia entered service.
 In addition, the Italian naval budget was drastically reduced following the defeat at Lissa in 1866, which reflected a stark decrease in the government's confidence in the fleet.
 As a result, she saw little use during her career.